KlausPopp/Moddy/docs/detailed/visualization.rst

 .. figure:: ../_static/0400_sd_elements.PNG

-Interactive Sequence Diagrams
+Details of a Sequence Diagram
 ------------------------------

 The interactive sequence diagrams are generated as HTML pages with javascript code.

-Format ``iaViewer`` embeds the viewer's javascript and css code in the HTML file, while format ``iaViewerRef`` references to the javascript/css file which must be present on your filesystem.
+Normally, the viewer embeds the viewer's javascript and css code in the HTML file, however, you can specify ``refer_files=True`` to reference the javascript/css files which must be present on your filesystem.
-So, if you want to send the HTML file to someone who has no moddy installation, use ``iaViewer``.
+So, if you want to send the HTML file to someone who has no moddy installation, use ``refer_files=False``.

 Current Browser support: